Title: A Free and Better Screen: Thomas J. Brandon and Film Distribution Outside Hollywood, 1931-68

 Supervisor: Dan Streible

-My research focuses on mid-twentieth century nonfiction film and its history as a mode of political and cultural practice.
-My dissertation considers these questions via the career of American nontheatrical film distributor Tom Brandon, an influential figure behind documentary, educational, and art film circulation from the 1930s to 1970s.
+My research engages with the study of media distribution and nontheatrical and activist cinemas.
+My work investigates how the often taken-for-granted commercial practice of media distribution is a fruitful site for analyzing expressions of political power and governance.
+My dissertation articulates this idea via the career of American nontheatrical film distributor Tom Brandon, an influential figure behind documentary, educational, and foreign art film circulation from the 1930s to 1970s.

-Tanya Goldman is a PhD Candidate in the department of Cinema Studies at New York University.
-Her work and reviews have appeared in Cinema Journal, Cineaste, Feminist Media Histories, Film Quarterly, and Senses of Cinema and are forthcoming in two edited volumes.
+Tanya Goldman is a PhD candidate in the department of Cinema Studies at New York University.
+Her work has appeared in Cineaste, Cinema Journal, Feminist Media Histories, Film History, and edited volume Screening Race in American Nontheatrical Film (Duke University Press, 2019).
+Her essay on 1930s leftist documentary distribution is forthcoming in InsUrgent Media from the Front: A Media Activism Reader (Indiana University Press, 2020).